security-summer-school/template-internal/README.md

 # SSS TODO-track-name

 This is the private (internal) repository for the **TODO-track-name** track of the Security Summer School (SSS).
-It contains deployment files and scripts, source code files for activities and CTF challenges.
+It contains deployment files and scripts, source code files for CTF challenges.
 This is to be used internally by members of the SSS **TODO-track-name** team for content development.
 It can be made available to partners who want to use the content for their own class / event.

-Public content is available to students, participants and hobbyists in the [public repository pair](https://github.com/security-summer-school/template-public/) (TODO: fix link).
+Public content is available to students, participants and hobbyists in the [public repository pair](https://github.com/security-summer-school/template-public/) (TODO: update link).

 ## Developing Content

-Content is to be developed both in this private (internal) repository and in the [public repository pair](https://github.com/security-summer-school/template-public/) (TODO: fix link).
+Content is to be developed both in this private (internal) repository and in the [public repository pair](https://github.com/security-summer-school/template-public/) (TODO: update link).
 See the [contribution guide](CONTRIBUTING.md) on how you could report or fix issues and on how you can improve content.

 Reviewers are requested to follow the [reviewing guide](REVIEWING.md).